 Addiction does not have to control your life; there are multiple resources and facilities available to help those struggling with addiction.
-If you or a loved one is in dire need of healing from substance abuse in the Texarkana area, a treatment specialist can help you find the best facility with your needs in mind.
-Don’t wait any longer, talk to a dedicated treatment professional today.
+If you or a loved one is in dire need of healing from substance abuse in the Texarkana area, a treatment provider can help you find the best facility with your needs in mind.
+Don’t wait any longer, talk to a dedicated treatment provider today.

 Ready to get help?Don’t waste another second.
 Enter your number to receive a call from a compassionate treatment expert.

 We serve as an integral part of campus mental health by collaboraing with other campus departments and community agencies and utilizing referral resources within the university and community.
 To the needs of ethnic and cultural minorities, LGBTQ, returning veterans, and non-traditional students, we are sensitive.
 Student Counseling fosters an atmosphere of mutual respect and understanding where everyone feels welcome.